The Virginia Tech Coaching Files: Ty Howle

 Howle's Background

-Ty Howle grew up in Bunn, NC, playing high school football for his father, David.
+Ty Howle played high school football for his father, David.
 Upon graduation, Ty committed to Joe Paterno and Penn State.

-Howle was a redshirt sophomore in 2011, when Paterno was fired in the middle of the season after the Jerry Sandusky scandal rocked State College.
+Howle's redshirt sophomore season was severely impacted, as Paterno was fired in the middle of the year after the Jerry Sandusky scandal rocked State College.
 Howle earned a starting role in his final season at Penn State, making 13 starts at center and left guard for Bill O'Brien.

 In total, Howle played 47 games for Penn State and was a four-time Academic All-Big Ten selection.